VERIFY BEFORE RELYING

 Take one fresh timed mixed set before you book.
 If the score drops compared with your normal practice score, use the drop as a warning and fix the weak areas first.

-Ready to Practice at the Right Difficulty?
+Ready to practice at the right difficulty?

-- 1,002 Florida-specific questions
+- Try Florida-specific fresh practice: Try 5 questions

 Methodology